 Great strategy to add to your nightly routine.

 get your mind right.

 Seriously, we work ourselves up over so much during the day, and that feeling carries over into the evening.
 The minutes before bed are a great time to reframe your mindset.
-Mantras are a great way to do this.
+Mantras and quotes are a great way to do this.
 It may sound hokey, but it could really help.
 I’ll share two of my favorites with you.